 The province is also providing parents with resources to help them understand and participate in what will be taught to their children.

-We'll be sharing the great ideas that students, staff and parents sent us in April for staying well mentally and physically.
-Our schools also will be shining the spotlight on their year-round efforts to increase awareness of, and decrease the stigma associated with, mental health.
+We'll also be sharing the great ideas that students, staff and parents sent us in April for staying well mentally and physically.
 Watch for more information soon. #mindsmatter@kprdsb

 Grades 7-10 students have free, after-hours math help available on-line, thanks to Homework Help.
 This live, interactive math program is funded by the Ontario government and run by TVO's Independent Learning Centre.
 Every Sunday to Thursday, from 5:30-9:30 p.m., students can get live, one-on-one tutoring from an Ontario teacher.
 Lessons and tips also are posted for students to see at any time.